flexyourrights/openpolice/README.md

 $ exit
 ```

-At this point, you should be able to browse to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a> for PhpMyAdmin.
+At this point, you can optionally browse to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a> for PhpMyAdmin.
 ```
 Server: mysql
 Username: default